okritvik/okritvik/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop intelligent hardware and software solutions.\
-🎓 &nbsp;I'm currently pursuing Masters in Robotics at the University of Maryland, College Park.\
+🎓 &nbsp;I graduated with Masters in Robotics at the University of Maryland, College Park in May 2023, and currently working as an Embedded Software Engineer - 2 at the [Raymond Corporation](raymondcorp.com).\
-:robot: &nbsp;I'm on track for learning more about Autonomous Systems, Robotics Tools, Hardware for Robotics Applications, Path Planning, Computer Vision, Artificial Intelligence, Control Systems Design, Robot Modelling and ROS.\
+:robot: &nbsp;I'm on track for learning more about Autonomous Systems, Robotics Tools, Hardware for Robotics Applications, Path Planning, Computer Vision, Artificial Intelligence, Control Systems Design, Robot Modelling and Robot Operating System.\
 :man_artist: &nbsp;In my free time, I play Mridangam (South Indian Classical percussion instrument) and badminton as hobbies.\
 💬 &nbsp;Feel free to reach out to me for any suggestions, help, or for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at okritvik@umd.edu.
 I will try to respond as soon as I can.\